minernkoh/Portfolio-Tracker-App/README.md

 # 📈 Portfolio Tracker

 A modern investment portfolio tracker built with React.
-Track your stocks and cryptocurrencies in one place with real-time price updates, visual analytics, and comprehensive transaction management.
-The app calculates your profit/loss using industry-standard FIFO (First In, First Out) cost basis methodology.
+Track stocks and cryptocurrencies in one place with real-time price updates, visual analytics, and comprehensive transaction management.
+The app calculates profit/loss using industry-standard FIFO (First In, First Out) cost basis methodology.

 ![image of portfolio tracker](images/portfolio-tracker_image.png)